Saudi Arabia To Host Next Edition Of Arabian Gulf Cup

 Date

-Doha: Saudi Arabia will host the 27th Arabian Gulf Cup from September 23 to October 6, 2026, the Arab Gulf Cup football Federation (AGCFF) announced following its General Assembly in Kuwait City yesterday.
+(MENAFN- Gulf Times) Saudi Arabia will host the 27th Arabian Gulf Cup from September 23-October 6, 2026, the Arab Gulf Cup football Federation (AGCFF) announced following its General Assembly in Kuwait City on Thursday.

-The General Assembly, chaired by Minister of Sports and Youth H E sheikh Hamad bin Khalifa bin Ahmed Al Thani, who is also the AGCFF president, unanimously voted for Saudi Arabia as the host nation for the next edition of the regional tournament.

 Legal Disclaimer: